Mengmi/deepfuturegaze_gan/README.md

 The eyetracking ground truth is in OSdatasetProcess/VXY folder.

+## Comparative methods

+We provide the souce codes of comparative methods used in our experiments.
+They can be download from [HERE](https://drive.google.com/file/d/13TeBMLk5tE3vTsbXuyD7gXO1TG65msgG/view?usp=sharing).
+These methods include: AIM, AWS, Itti, SUN, ImSig, GBVS, Center Bias, AWSD, OBDL, SALICON (refer to our paper for respective descriptions) and variants of our DFG model.
+We modified their source codes in order to test on our datasets.
+One can also directly download their original source codes from their websites.

+### Saliency on static images
+This includes AIM, AWS, Itti, SUN, ImSig, GBVS, Center Bias and SALICON.
+In ```+pami``` :

+Run "MMComputeAAEAUCAdversial_future_holly.m" to test these methods on future frames in Hollywood2 Dataset.

+Run "MMComputeAAEAUCAdversialCurrentFrame_hollywood.m" to test these methods on current frames.

+Run "salicon/MMsalicon_holly_train.lua" to train SALICON model.

+Run "salicon/MMsalicon_holly_test_current.lua" to test SALICON model on current frames.

+Run "salicon/MMsalicon_holly_test_future.lua" to test SALICON model on future frames.

+Run "+pami/computeAUCAAEAdversarialSALICON_holly.m" to evaluate the performance of SALICON model on future frames.

+One can easily generalize modify the directory to test on other datasets.

+### Saliency on videos
+This includes AWSD and OBDL.

+Run "AWSD/MM_AWSD.m" to test AWSD.

+Run "+pami/MMComputeAAEAUCAdversial_future_holly_AWSD.m" to evaluate AWSD on future frames.

+Run "OBDL/SOURCE/main.m" to test OBDL.

+Run "+pami/MMComputeAAEAUCAdversial_future_holly_OBDL.m" to evaluate OBDL on future frames.

+### Variants of our DFG model

+Run "+pami/computeAUCAAEAdversarial_holly_DFGP.m" to evaluate DFG-P pathway alone.

+Run "+pami/computeAUCAAEAdversarial_holly_fusion_gaussprior.m" to evaluate DFG-G pathway + Gaze distribution map (see our TPAMI paper for details).

+Run "+pami/computeAUCAAEAdversarial_holly_gausspriorAlone.m" to evaluate Gaze distribution map alone.

 ## Notes

 The source code is for illustration purpose only.
 You can download and run directly.
 Note that /dataset folder only contains a few training samples for the code to run.